deekshamanocha/Online_Voting_System/README.md

 ## Online Voting System

-Made in PHP, using Sqlite3
+Made in PHP, using Sqlite3 as a local database .